Lafayette’s 50th Anniversary Celebration Party!

 What Are Your Stories About Lafayette From the Past 50 Years?

 Lafayette Listens is our online public forum for community members to share their views on timely topics.
 As mentioned above, former Mayors, Councilmembers and long-time members of the community will be attending a forum moderated by Mayor Don Tatzin.
 He will introduce people and ask them to share their stories about Lafayette.
 If you cannot attend and would like to contribute a story – or would just rather put your story in writing – you can do so at Lafayette Listens.
 The stories submitted, time permitting, will be shared at the forum on July 29 in the Community Hall.
 Tell us your stories right here.
+See above to watch a video of longtime resident's stories.

 For Our 50th Anniversary, Give the Gift of Green